 Not all actions constitute discrimination or harassment.
 However, any inappropriate conduct that is directed towards an individual or a group because of his, her or their protected status is considered to be discrimination and your employer is required to take action.
 It is critical to any hostile work environment claim to notify your supervisor and human resources representative of the inappropriate conduct so that your employer can take action.

 What is Sexual Harassment?

 Sexual harassment occurs when an employer or co-worker makes unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature a condition of the employee’s continued employment or when such conduct has the effect of creating a hostile work environment for the employee.
-The results we have achieved in handling sexual harassment cases is unprecedented and has shaped the law in New York as it exists today.
+The results we have achieved in handling sexual harassment cases is unprecedented and has shaped the law.

 What is unlawful Retaliation ?

 Retaliation occurs when an employee is punished in some way for making a complaint about discrimination or harassment directed towards him or her or even a co-worker.
 Retaliation may also occur when an employee files a worker’s compensation claim, requests a reasonable accommodation due to a disability, or notifies his employer of suspected violations of the law.